DinMo

 A definition of remarketing

-Conversely, remarketing focuses on rekindling the interest of existing customers, especially those who have reduced their interaction or become inactive.
-Using direct channels such as emails, push notifications, or newsletters, this method re-engages these customers to motivate them to make new purchases or increase their level of interaction with the brand.
+Conversely, remarketing focuses on rekindling the interest of existing customers, especially those who are disengaging or have become inactive.
+This method relies on direct channels (emails, push notifications or newsletters) to re-engage customers.

 Note that if a prospect has given you their email address, you can still try to include them in remarketing campaigns.
 However, you must ensure a different message between your existing customers and your qualified leads.